jtbx/jetbrainsmono-nerdfont/README.md

+*note: this repository is inactive for now, because I realized there is already an AUR package for this font.*

 # JetBrains Mono Nerd Font

 This repository is for downloading the JetBrains Mono Nerd Fonts as an Arch Linux package (or alone).